 - EXPLOITING GROWTH ─ Exploit existing product-market centers: Improve-or-Die.

-- EXTENDING GROWTH ─ Continuous innovation and adaption: Adapt-or-Die.
+- EXTENDING GROWTH ─ Sustaining innovation and adaption: Compete-or-Die.

 - EXPLORING GROWTH ─ Disrupting existing markets or products: Disrupt-or-Die.